5 Reasons Why Music is Important in any Society [Updated 2020]

-There is not a day that we don't experience some type of music.
+There‘s probably not a day that goes by when we don't experience some type of music.
 We have learned to rely on music as a special time to listen to the radio, iPhone or singing in a choir.
 Music is definitely part of our lives.
-How do we answer the question: Why is Music Important?
+How do we answer the question: 5 Reasons Why Music is Important?
 Read on and discover five areas that answer this question.

 Music enhances learning and makes it more enjoyable.
 It is scientifically proven that music enhances brain functioning.
 Playing music uses many brain functions simultaneously; motor control, imagination, hearing, sight, memory etc....